-For instance, supplementing products like PhenQ have their own mystery as to how and what contributes to its effectiveness to provide a lot of weight loss advantages as the pills are consumed in your diet.
+For instance, supplementing products like PhenQ has its own mystery as to how and what contributes to its effectiveness to provide a lot of weight loss advantages as the pills are consumed in your diet.
 Its natural ingredients prove itself as vegan-friendly and a 100% safety guaranteed due to the fact that the product uses authentic composition.
 If you’re not up for fitness, you can search up how to burn your body fat naturally without workout.

 So, supplements and vitamins: where did the supplements come from?
 How does it really work in the biology of our bodies as we consumed them?
 There are many questions where the answers may or may not be satisfactory to all.
 In fact, it can be either beneficial or detrimental to some.
-It is different for every individual as every condition of the body is not the same.
+It is different for every individual as every condition of the bodies are not the same.

-Here are the myth, conspiracies, and other interesting facts about supplements that may pique your interest:
+Here are the myth, conspiracies and other interesting facts about supplements that may pique your interest:

 Taking Supplements Can Improve Our Health

 The thing is, it does not really help anything.
 Multiple researches have been conducted about these supplements and concluded into the same hypothesis: supplements do not actually improve our health, nor do they contribute or play a large role in enhancing our well-being.
 Despite that, the question remains: why are we still including them into our diet anyway?
 This leads to our second point.